richardwang1236/TravelCrew/README.md

 > 📄 [View the generated report](media/Toronto_Plan.md)

-## Multi-Agent Architecture
+## System Architecture

-The system is orchestrated as a LangGraph state machine with conditional edges enabling the ReplanAgent loop and a human-in-the-loop interrupt point.
+The system is orchestrated as a LangGraph state machine that combines **deterministic workflow nodes** (for data fetching, routing, report assembly) with **autonomous agent nodes** (for recommendation, replanning, quality audit).
+Conditional edges enable the ReplanAgent loop and a human-in-the-loop interrupt point.

 ### Workflow Diagram